Lubka93/pantheon_option2/readMe.md

 #### CI/CD pipeline
-I used Jenkins CI/CD server to run all tests in e2e folder of this cypress project.
+I used Jenkins CI/CD to run all tests in E2E folder of this cypress project.
 Jenkins is running in Docker using Jenkins image.
-Dockerfile contains additional libraries important for running Cypress in Linux enviroment.

-In Jenkins I created simple freestyle job to run tests avalaible on GitHub repository "pantheon_option2" every day between 8-9 PM.
+In Jenkins I created simple freestyle job to run tests avalaible on GitHub repository "pantheon_option2" every day at 8 PM UTC.

 #### Relevant utilities which I used for creating testing enviroment: